alastairreid/RelatedWork/_papers/jung:cacm:2021.md

 break the rules internally but is expected to provide a safe API to the rest of Rust.
 (See [jung:popl:2020].)

+*[Note that this summary is based on the PDF submitted to CACM for publication -- the final version has a slightly different title, etc.]*

 {% include links.html %}